-This project is led by BRE and supported by the DTI.
-Academic work is undertaken by the University of Edinburgh (School of Engineering and Electronics, NeSC, EPCC and AIAI).
-Project management is by Ove Arup limited and other industrial partners include Abaqus, Ansys-CFX, Vision Systems (Europe) and LFEPA.
+This project is co-funded by the Technology Strategy Board's Collaborative Research and Development programme, following an open competition.
+It is led by BRE.
+Academic work is undertaken by the University of Edinburgh (School of Engineering and Electronics, NeSC, EPCC and AIAI, School of Informatics).
+Project management is by Ove Arup & Partners Ltd and other industrial partners include Abaqus, ANSYS UK, Xtralis (Europe) and LFEPA.